MicrosoftDocs/visualstudio-docs/docs/ide/create-portable-custom-editor-options.md

 There are a couple of other ways you can add an EditorConfig file to your project:

-- Use [Intellicode for Visual Studio](/visualstudio/ide/intellicode-visual-studio) to generate an .editorconfig file in your solution.
+- Use [IntelliCode for Visual Studio](/visualstudio/ide/intellicode-visual-studio) to generate an *.editorconfig* file in your solution.
 Right-click in Solution Explorer and choosing **Add** > **New EditorConfig (IntelliCode)** from the context menu.
-IntelliCode for Visual Studio infers your code styles from existing code, and then creates a EditorConfig file with your code-style preferences predefined.
+IntelliCode for Visual Studio infers your code styles from existing code, and then creates an EditorConfig file with your code-style preferences predefined.

 - [Automatically generate an EditorConfig file based on your code-style settings](code-styles-and-code-cleanup.md#code-styles-in-editorconfig-files).